Looe railway station: Facilities

 There is a single platform, on the left of trains arriving from Liskeard.
 There is a small waiting area and benches, as well as an information point on the platform.
 There are no ticket purchase facilities, so passengers buy tickets in advance or from the guard on the train.

 Services

-All trains run to Liskeard along the Looe Valley Line.
-In the May 2016 timetable, there were 12 departures on weekdays and winter Saturdays, 13 on summer Saturdays and 7 on summer Sundays.
-There is no Sunday service in the winter.
-Some services run directly to Liskeard, without any advertised stop at the intermediate stations.
+All trains run to along the Looe Valley Line.
+As of 2026 there are 13 services on weekdays and 8 on Sundays.
+3 of the weekday services run directly to Liskeard without calling at any of the intermediate stations.